gvwilson/thirdbit/src/fiction/in-heck/index.md

 She put her hand back on the bench between them.

 He took it,
-marveling as he still did at how natural that felt.
+marvelling as he still did at how natural that felt.
 "Sindy says Special Leaf'll back on his feet soon."

 Maddy shrugged.